 - it has the requisite power and authority to enter into these terms and conditions and to carry out the obligations contemplated by these terms and conditions;

-- the transmission of the Customer Requests (or related data or information) will not infringe the Intellectual Property Rights or other rights of any person;
+- the transmission of the Customer Requests and Applications (or related data or information) will not infringe the Intellectual Property Rights or other rights of any person;

 - it holds (and will at all times continue to hold) all rights permits, licences, authorisations and accreditations required for it to perform its obligations under these terms and conditions; and